leisenstein/dilbot/README.md

-Welcome to Dilbot
+Welcome to Dilbot for Slack
 ===================

-This is a web service that pulls Dilbery comics from the website of Scott Adams (http://www.dilbert.com).
+This is a web service that interacts with Slack to pull Dilbery comics from the website of Scott Adams (http://www.dilbert.com).
 This is purely a fan site and all copyrights belong to Scott Adams.
 I am a huge an and if he asks me to take this down, I will oblige promptly (although regretfully)!